Children's and Family Ministry

 Special Notes: Permission is required.

-A Master of Divinity or Doctor of Ministry concentration course; an in-depth study of a particular children and family ministry theme.
+A Master of Divinity or Doctor of Ministry concentration course; an in-depth study of a particular Children's, Youth, and Family Ministry theme.

 Connect with Bethel